kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		:align: center
 		:width: 750px

-	Now apply these control limits to the phase II data.
+	Now apply these control limits to the phase 2 data.
 The plot is shown below:

 	.. image:: ../figures/monitoring/Kappa-phaseII-testing.png
 		:align: center
 		:width: 750px

 	The limits identify 2 prolonged periods of unusual operation at sequence point 80 and 140.
 If we apply the Western Electric rules, we see a third unusual region around sequence step 220.
-A few other alarms are scattered in the phase II data.
-About 7% of the subgroups lie outside these control limits, so these phase II data are definitely not from in-control operation; which we expected from the raw data plot at the start of this question.
+A few other alarms are scattered in the phase 2 data.
+About 7% of the subgroups lie outside these control limits, so these phase 2 data are definitely not from in-control operation; which we expected from the raw data plot at the start of this question.

 	The code for all the calculation steps is provided here: